Wine-NSPA – io_uring I/O Architecture

 fd Lifetime Safety

-The current async model re-fetches the unix fd via server_get_unix_fd() in every callback. io_uring requires the fd to remain valid for the duration of the in-flight SQE.
-Solution: dup() the fd before submission.
-The duplicate is owned exclusively by the uring_async_op struct and closed on CQE completion or cancellation.
+dup() the unix fd before submission.
+The duplicate is owned by the uring_async_op struct and closed on CQE completion or cancellation.

 Completion Delivery